FAQ — Contract

 But during the next few days, Board members were pressured by HSPVA Friends and others, who claimed that if the deal were not approved, no other philanthropists would consider helping the district.
 The President of HEB spoke in support, saying rejecting the deal would be "sending a message to other donors."
 A business associate of Richard Kinder wrote to one trustee, "This is not only critical for HSPVA, but for the future of the philanthropic community's willingness to provide extraordinary help to HISD."

 According to Trustee Dávila, in an email to an alumnus, the board tried to get Kinder to accept the name of a theater, but the Kinder family would accept nothing less than the name of the school.

 Even with this pressure, the president of the Board said he intended to take the item off the agenda the morning of the voting meeting.
 At that point a Kinder spokesperson told the board and the Houston Chronicle that the proposal would "expire" that day.
 In other words, it was a deal, not a gift, and the deal was all or nothing, now or never.
 Take it or we won't give the money.
 Tell the kids they can't have the top-drawer equipment.
-The item was placed back on the agenda for vote.
+The item was left on the agenda for vote, even though people who registered to speak had been told by HISD that it had been removed from the agenda.
 Most board members still had not even had time to study the 18 page contract, which they spoke about receiving only one day before.
 Seven board members voted in favor, several commenting that they were doing it "for the kids."
 Two of them each had a child in school at HSPVA.
 Neither abstained, and both voted with the school principal, in favor.
 The two trustees who voted against, Jolanda Jones and Diana Dávila, cited school equity and the lack of transparency surrounding the contract.